abhanan-air/mysql8-optimization-/README.md

 This table provides a quick overview of the recommended settings, highlighting the balance between available resources and performance tuning for large-scale MySQL 8 deployments.
 ```

-With this markdown file, you can easily view and modify the text using any text editor.
-Next, I'll convert this content into a PDF file for you.